 Stage 3: Assessing Efficiency and Competitiveness

-The Australian Government asked the Productivity Commission to undertake a 12-month inquiry into the competitiveness and efficiency of Australia's superannuation system.
-This represents the third stage of the Commission's review of the competitiveness and efficiency of Australia's superannuation system.
+This inquiry is now completed.
+The Australian Government asked the Productivity Commission to undertake a 12-month inquiry into the efficiency and competitiveness of Australia's superannuation system.
+This represented the third stage of the Commission's review of the Efficiency and Competitiveness of Australia's superannuation system.

 - Issues paper 7 Jul 2017

 - Final report 10 Jan 2019